nikhil-robinson/nikhil-robinson/README.md

 ### Hi there 👋

+### About Me

+As an experienced embedded developer and systems engineer, my passion lies in creating robust and maintainable firmware for embedded devices.
+I thrive on developing code that is easy to read and understand.
+I have been working remotely for the past three years and greatly value the flexibility it offers.

+### My work experince.

 <!--
 **nikhil-robinson/nikhil-robinson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.